Thursday, April 2, 2020 · 16 min read

 DAQ systems are made for both dynamic and static measurements, therefore they are capable of both high-speed and low-speed sampling.
 DAQ systems usually have a high-powered computer either built-in or connected to them, and offer highly capable signal conditioning, allowing a wide variety of sensors to be connected to them.

 Check out Dewesoft's modern, digital data acquisition systems with extensive data logging capabilities

-DAQ systems are normally used for short duration tests, from seconds to hours.
-They are analogous to a benchtop oscilloscope in the sense that they are used for a variety of applications every day.
+DAQ systems are normally used for short-duration tests, from seconds to hours.
+They are analogous to benchtop oscilloscopes in the sense that they are used for a variety of applications every day.

 Learn more about data acquisition:

 What is a data logger?

 Data Loggers, on the other hand, are typically designed to measure relatively slow signals but for a much longer period of time, usually measured in days, weeks, or even months.
 They are installed in a fixed location where they work for these extended periods, writing data to internal RAM or a removable memory device.

 A data logging system consists of a limited set of inputs, such as voltage, current, temperature, and perhaps one other type of signal.
 So while a data logger is literally a “DAQ device” (aka “data acquisition device”), it cannot be properly classified as a DAQ system.